cta-observatory/pybkgmodel/README.md

 ## Support

 Please use [issues](https://gitlab.pic.es/mstrzys/pybkgmodel/issues) to report problems or make suggestions.

 ## Roadmap

 Despite the initial focus on CTA/LST and MAGIC data, the project may be extended to any other IACTs (e.g. other CTA instruments).

 ## Contributing

 Contributions are welcome.

 ## Authors and acknowledgment

 Original developers are Marcel Strzys, Ievgen Vovk and Moritz Huetten.

 ## Project status

-Active development, so major changes are possible without a notice.
+Active development, so major changes are possible without notice.